newlandsvalley/tunebank-node/README.md

 # Tunebank-node

-An experimental rewrite of the [musicrest](https://github.com/newlandsvalley/musicrest) web service in Purescript on node.
-The backend is `Postgres` and the web server framework is `HTTPurple`.
+This is the backend for the [tunebank.org.uk](https://tunebank.org.uk) web site.
+The older tradtunedb site is being deprecated as is its backend - [musicrest](https://github.com/newlandsvalley/musicrest).
+The database for tunebank is `Postgres` and the web server framework is `HTTPurple`.

 ## _Usage_